zhonghan721/tp/docs/DeveloperGuide.md

 The sequence of the `customer add` command is as follows:

-1. The user inputs the `customer add ARG` command (e.g. `customer add --name Gabriel --phone 87654321 --email gabrielrocks@gmail.com --address RVRC Block B`).
+1. The user inputs the `customer add` command (e.g. `customer add --name Gabriel --phone 87654321 --email gabrielrocks@gmail.com --address RVRC Block B`).
-2. The `LogicManager` calls the `AddressBookParser#parseCommand` with `ARG` to parse the command.
+2. The `LogicManager` calls the `AddressBookParser#parseCommand` with the user input to parse the command.
 3. The `AddressBookParser` then creates a new `CustomerAddCommandParser` to parse the fields provided by the user.
 4. A corresponding `Customer` is created by the `CustomerAddCommandParser`, which is used to create a new `CustomerAddCommand`.
-5. The `CustomerAddCommand` checks whether the user is currently logged in by calling `Model#getUserLoginStatus()`.
+5. The `CustomerAddCommand` checks whether the user is currently logged in by calling `Model#getUserLoginStatus`.
-6. The `CustomerAddCommand` then checks if the `Model` contains a customer with the same `Name` by calling `Model#hasPerson`.
+6. The `CustomerAddCommand` then checks if the `Model` contains a customer with the same `Phone` by calling `Model#hasCustomer`.
-7. If the user is logged in and the `Model` does not contain a customer with the same `Name`, the `CustomerAddCommand` calls `Model#addPerson` to add the new `Customer` to the database.
+7. If the user is logged in and the `Model` does not contain a customer with the same `Phone`, the `CustomerAddCommand` calls `Model#addCustomer` to add the new `Customer` to the database.

-The following sequence diagram shows how the `login` command works:
+The following sequence diagram shows how the `customer add` command works:

 <puml src="diagrams/CustomerAddSequenceDiagram.puml" alt="CustomerAddSequenceDiagram" />